Thursday, November 9, 2023

 NYT: “Bill Gates Touts Plan to Make Every Day Thursday”

-The crisis slowly morphed into the new normal.
-Most Americans, even the switchers, returned to the traditional order of weekdays.
-Oddly, Ouchy himself published a scientific paper in which he acknowledged that there never was any likelihood switching weekdays would work, and that this had always been known.
+Most Americans, even the switchers, quietly returned to the traditional order of weekdays.
+Amazingly, Ouchy himself published a scientific paper in which he acknowledged that there never was any likelihood switching weekdays would work, and that this had always been known.
 Crickets from the media.
 Then the DDC (Department of Dates and Calendars) claimed in a published statement that they had never actually coerced people into switching Wednesday and Thursday, and that they had never claimed doing so would help people keep meetings.
 Crickets from the media.
 Even Bill Gates tempered his plan somewhat.
 In the 2.0 version, only three weekdays would be called Thursday.

 Then white-supremacist child sacrificer Tucker Carlson was finally fired by the Fox News corporation.
 Because the Fox News corporation is a corporation.